Hot and bothered by static electric shocks

 - Go barefoot.
 This can help to reduce static buildup between your shoes and the carpet, and so can wearing aluminum foil to cover your shoes (though this might give people another kind of shock).
 You could also try searching for special conductive shoes made for people that work in the electronics industry if you’re willing to make a new fashion statement.

 - Wear a bracelet.
 Engineers or technicians who spend lots of time working inside computers (whose inner electronics systems could be damaged by a wayward spark of electricity) typically wear grounding straps on their wrists to make sure that they're not frying the computer they're supposed to be fixing.
-Grounding strips are usually sold in computer supply stores, and while they may not land someone on the pages of the latest fashion magazine, they'll definitely help beat the shocks to one's system.
+Grounding straps are usually sold in computer supply stores, and while they may not land someone on the pages of the latest fashion magazine, they'll help beat the shocks to your system.
+If a bracelet's not for you, you can also keep a coin or thimble on hand to help conduct electricity better when touching metal objects.

 - Ground yourself.
 Try touching metal objects with another metal object, such as a key, rather than your hand.
 The key acts as a mini-lightning rod, allowing the charge of static electricity to go into it rather than into your finger.
-This would work well when getting into your car, and can also help with household objects such as doorknobs.
-You could carry a coin or a thimble with you at all times to touch grounded metal objects with.
+This would work well when getting into your car and may also help with household objects such as doorknobs.

 - Grab the handle first.
 Before you slide across a seat to exit a car, touch the metal door handle first so that a charge won’t build up.